sv222/cloud-engineer-interview-questions/README.md

 DMS can be used to migrate databases for a variety of reasons, including:

 * **To move to a more scalable and reliable platform:** AWS DMS can help you to migrate your databases to AWS, which is a highly scalable and reliable platform.
 * **To reduce costs:** AWS DMS can help you to reduce the cost of running your databases by migrating them to AWS.
-AWS offers a variety of pricing options for databases, including reserved instances and spot instances.
+DMS pricing is based on the replication instances and storage you use, and database discounts such as Reserved Instances or Savings Plans apply to the target databases.
 * **To improve performance:** AWS DMS can help you to improve the performance of your databases by migrating them to AWS.
 AWS offers a variety of high-performance database services, such as Amazon Aurora and Amazon RDS.

 ### What is AWS Chime, and how does it facilitate video conferencing?